-It is a style centred around light, natural materials like wood, stone, rattan and jute and a lot of plants!
+It is a style centered around light, natural materials like wood, stone, rattan, jute, and a lot of plants!

 However, what is industrial boho decor?
 This term is quite new to me.
 I recently came across it when I was searching Pinterest to find a definition for my interior décor, mainly in our newly renovated kitchen.